Lymphedema

 How LYMPHA works

-The specialists at IU Health are the only ones in the state who perform this surgery.
-It is completed at the same time of a lumpectomy or mastectomy when lymph nodes are removed.
+The lymphedema specialists at IU Health are the only ones in the state who perform this surgery.
+Surgeons complete it at the same time as a lumpectomy or mastectomy when lymph nodes are removed.

 During LYMPHA, highly specialized microsurgeons reconnect lymphatic vessels directly to veins to prevent abnormal lymph flow.
 LYMPHA may reduce the risk of developing lymphedema.
 It has been a successful prevention method for patients at IU Health.